 It all started with a request from a customer regarding the Max and Min power settings in RDWorks.

 While I knew and understood the reasoning behind the two settings, it was difficult to convey this over an email so I tried to find a YouTube video, that would clearly show the theory and hopefully some typical settingsNote1.
 What I found on Sarbar Multimedia more than satisfied my requirements.

 You can view the series playlist here.

 I was initially expecting to find either an “ok” video from a laser manufacturer that would be 10% information and 90% sales or a low quality video from a laser using business that didn’t really cover the theory.
-What I found with Sarbar Multimedia was high quality video production, clear sound reproduction and a presenter “Russ” who was not afraid to get his hands dirty or to research what he didn’t know.
-He would justify and prove his reasoning with valid “experiments” and most importantly has the ability to describe technical issues in a clear and understandable manner.
-These were the types of videos I wanted ThinkLaser to be producing so I got in touch with him to see if he would be prepared to do some work for us.
+What I found with Sarbar Multimedia, was high quality video production, clear sound reproduction and the presenter “Russ” who was not afraid to get his hands dirty or to research what he didn’t know.
+He would justify and prove his reasoning with valid “experiments”, and most importantly, has the ability to describe technical issues in a clear and understandable manner.
+These were the types of videos I wanted ThinkLaser to be producing, so I got in touch with him to see if he would be prepared to do some work for us.

-Note 1: If you are interested, it’s to do with keeping the laser energy density consistent when its head decelerates into a corner.
+Note 1: If you are interested, it is to do with keeping the laser energy density consistent when it’s head decelerates into a corner.

 ThinkLaser have created the LightBlade, a CO2 laser engraving machine ideal for almost any materials.
 You can get in touch with ThinkLaser, and Gareth, using the ThinkLaser enquiry form.